UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.connector.REGISTRATION_REFUSED

-The distributor MUST send this action to the registered application if the package is already registered with another token or if the distributor refuses for another reason with the 2 following extras:
+The distributor MUST send this action to the registered application if the token is already registered for another application or if the distributor refuses for another reason with the 2 following extras:
 * token: the token supplied by the end user application during registration
 * message: this extra MAY be sent to gives an error message